EarthProgram/did-earth/README.md

 A DID that uses this method MUST begin with the following prefix `did:earth`.
 The prefix string MUST be in lowercase.
 The remainder of the DID after the prefix, is specified below:

 #### Method Specific Identifier
-The DID `earth` method-specific identifier (`method-specific-id`) is made up of a `version`, `chainspace` and a `namespace` component.
+The `did:earth` method-specific identifier (`method-specific-id`) is made up of a `version`, `chainspace` and a `namespace` component.

-The `version` is defined as a number that identifies a specific version of the `did:earth` method (e.g. 1, 2, 3 etc.).
-The version number enable future enhancements of the DID method implementations.
+The `version` is defined as a number that identifies a specific version of the `did:earth` method specification (e.g. 1, 2, 3 etc.).
+The version number enables future enhancements to the specification defining `did:earth` identifiers.

 The `chainspace` is defined as a string that identifies a specific Cosmos blockchain (e.g. "ixo", "regen", "cosmos") where the DID reference is stored.

 The `namespace` is defined as an alphanumeric string that identifies a specific Cosmos module in the `chainspace` (e.g. "nft", "bank", "staking") where the DID reference is stored.

 To support `did:earth`, any Cosmos application chain MAY add an entry in the [Cosmos Chain Registry](https://github.com/cosmos/chain-registry).
 Each network, such as "mainnet" or "testnet" are independent entries in the registry with unique chain names and separate chain definition files, called`chain.json`.
 Each `chain.json` MUST provide all of the information required for connecting to that network.
-The `chain_name` MUST be used to as the `chainspace` string in the earth DID method.
+The `chain_name` MUST be used to as the `chainspace` string in the `did:earth` method.
 The `chain-id` contained in the `chain.json` will be used by resolvers to identify the correct Cosmos blockchain network to connect to.

 The [Cosmos Chain Registry](https://github.com/cosmos/chain-registry) will be used as the source of valid `chainspace` values and can be programmatically queried via an [API](https://registry.cosmos.directory/).